econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 \begin{align}
 \mathfrak{v}_{t}(a) & = \max_{\varsigma}~~ \Ex_{t}\left[ \pmb{\beta}_{t+1} \vFunc_{t+1}(\Rport_{t+1} a + \theta_{t+1}) \right]
 \end{align}

+%% MNW: \thicksim does not render properly here or elsewhere.
+Just use \sim if it works.

+%% MNW: \sigma^2 should have some subscript here, to be consistent with psi and xi shocks.

 %% MNW: Now this is getting confusing, because you already defined gothic-v as a function of a above, and now you're changing the definition.